Is healthy food really expensive?

-If you don’t plan ahead, any food is expensive.
+If you don’t plan, any food is expensive.
 This is how I manage to eat healthy without burning through my money.

-1. I’m (trying) to grow your own herbs and veggies
+1. I’m (trying) to grow my own herbs and veggies

-Me an my friend Shevon used to joke, that plants come to our houses to die.
+Me and my friend Shevon used to joke, that plants come to our houses to die.
 I couldn’t grow anything, literally.
 I managed to kill a cactus!!!!
 So how?
 Well, a lot of patience!
-And now I have tomatoes and some green leaf veggies growing.
+And now I have tomatoes and some green leafy veggies growing.

-2. I’m not afraid of canned and frozen produce
+2. I’m not afraid of canned and frozen products

-If you do some research, you’ll find out that canned and frozen produce are picked at their prime time and immediately frozen or heated or pasteurised and packaged.
+If you do some research, you’ll find out that canned and frozen products are picked at their prime time and immediately frozen, heated or pasteurized and packaged.
 It means that they can be as healthy as their fresh cousins.
 Besides, frozen veggies last much longer than the fresh ones.